-Meanwhile, HRS officials have prepared a copy of an administrative complaint to revoke Straight's license, but Thomas Webster, HRS deputy district administrator, said his agency would give Straight another chance before taking formal action.
+Meanwhile, HRS officials have The St. Petersburg Times said prepared a copy of an administrative complaint to revoke Straight's license but Thomas Webster, HRS deputy district administrator, said HRS would give Straight another chance before taking formal action.

-HRS renewed the license in June, but began its investigation of the program, which has about 150 clients, when it received complaints that clients were being abused.
+HRS renewed the license in June but began its investigation of the program, which has about 150 clients, when it received complaints that clients were being abused.

 Among the complaints are charges that:

-- Thirteen young people were kept in the program against their will, with one being returned in handcuffs by a Pinellas county sheriff's deputy after running away. - Fifteen youngsters were tricked or coerced into joining the program. - Five clients told Straight personnel they were sexually abused by their parents but officials did not report the complaints to HRS.
+- Thirteen young people were kept in the program against their will, with one being returned in handcuffs by a Pinellas county sheriff's deputy after running away. - Fifteen ... youngsters ... were tricked or coerced into joining the - Five clients told Straight personnel they were sexually abused by their parents but officials did not report the complaints to HRS,